elk-audio/sushi/README.md

   * Raspa - Only required if building for an Elk Powered board and is included in the Elk cross compiling SDK
   * gRPC - Needs to be built from source and installed system wide.
 See [https://github.com/grpc/grpc/blob/master/src/cpp/README.md] for instructions.
 The current version of gRPC used by sushi is 1.10.1.
 Other versions can not be guaranteed to work.

+## License

+Sushi is licensed under Affero General Public License (“AGPLv3”).
+See [LICENSE](LICENSE.md) document for the full details of the license.
+For contributing code to Sushi, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Run-time OSC control